-Every single feline and canine resident at BrightHaven, regardless of age or physical condition, is fed this diet and even the oldest animals show a remarkable improvement when switched from a conventional method of feeding to our natural menu.
+Every single feline and canine resident at BrightHaven, regardless of age or physical condition, is fed this diet.
+We’ve seen that even the oldest animals show a remarkable improvement when switched from a conventional method of feeding to our natural menu.

 Another important consideration:

 We run routine blood panels–probably more often than most as we endeavor to check homeopathic remedy responses and progress.
-We also perform very regular urinalyses for our paraplegic cats and dogs.
+We also perform very regular urinalyses for our paraplegic animals.
 Other less often performed diagnostic work is the occasional fecal check or tissue analysis.

 Due to the fragility of our hospice patients we rarely run more detailed diagnostics that would involve taking them away from their home, preferring to make contact with mobile veterinarians who are able to come to the patient if necessary to perhaps perform an ultrasound.

 Classical veterinary homeopathy for care at all life stages